frankcash/notes/dc813/SmashingTheStackBufferOverFlows.md

-Title: Smashing the Stack Old School!
+# Smashing the Stack Old School!
 Date: August 19, 2015

 Nehalem: https://en.wikipedia.org/wiki/Nehalem_%28microarchitecture%29

 Pre-Nehalem:
 -No randomization

 Idea: pour in more bytes, then manipulate return address to point to shell code (controlled crash)